rkuo2000/NPCpy/docs/index.md

 <p align="center">
   <a href= "https://github.com/cagostino/npcpy/blob/main/docs/npcpy.md">
   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc-python.png" alt="npc-python logo" width=250></a>
 </p>

 Interested to stay in the loop and to hear the latest and greatest about `npcpy` ?
-Be sure to sign up for the [npcsh newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A)!
+Be sure to sign up for the [npcpy newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A)!

 Welcome to `npcpy`, the python library for the NPC Toolkit and the home of the core command-line programs that make up the NPC Shell (`npcsh`).